wtf-jik/storage-subnet/README.md

 These options allow you to fine-tune the behavior, storage, and network interaction of the validator neuron.
 Adjust these settings based on your specific requirements and infrastructure.

+> Note: Challenge data lives by default for 5000 blocks in the validator index.
+This means after 7 days the data is removed and is no longer queried by the validator.
+This allows miners to recover who have lost challenge data

 ### Running the API
 Similar to running a validator, however this exposes two axon endpoints to `store` and `retrieve` data using your registered hotkey on SN21.
 You can gate access however you choose using the blacklist functions for each endpoint, and as a default all hotkeys are blacklisted except explicitly whitelisted ones in the `storage/validator/config.py` file.
 It is **strongly** encouraged to carefully consider your use case and how you will expose this endpoint.